RESEARCH STARTER

 SIGNIFICANCE: In some cases, pieces of evidence found at crime scenes are not in their original states, having been broken, torn, or otherwise separated from other pieces.
 By matching the edges of two or more pieces of broken or torn material, forensic scientists may be able to determine the origins of these pieces of evidence and thus link them to possible suspects.

 Fracture matching is similar to putting pieces of a puzzle together.
 Anything that can be broken, torn, or otherwise separated can be subjected to fracture matching.
 Forensic scientists are called upon to perform fracture matching with many different kinds of materials, including glass, cloth, metal, paint, paper, plastic, tape, and wood.
-Matching a bullet to the gun from which it was fired is considered a special kind of fracture matching.
+Matching a bullet to the gun from which it was fired is considered a technique quite similar to fracture matching and is called toolmark analysis.

 The combination of the composition of an object and the force used to separate it into pieces results in unique characteristics.
 For example, a piece of cloth, when ripped or cut, will never be ripped or cut apart in the same way twice.
 The cloth will have slight flaws that will span the rip or cut, and the force applied to separate it into different pieces can never be repeated identically.
 Because of these unique qualities, evidence of matched fractures is considered very strong scientific evidence in court.